-As a small business owner, the question of whether or not to actively engage in any or all of these kinds of online forums is an individual one.
-If you’re thinking it might be a good idea, but you’re not sure, here are some key pros and cons to consider:
+As a small business owner or someone , the question of whether or not to actively engage in any or all of these kinds of online forums is an individual one.
+If you’re thinking it might be a good idea, but you’re not sure, or if you are considering home-based business opportunities, here are some key pros and cons to consider:

 • Increased exposure―By taking a proactive stance on these sites and creating your company profile, you ensure your name is out there when customers come searching for the kinds of products and services your provide.